1 Kings 8

 33When thy people Israel be smitten down before the enemy, because they have sinned against thee, and shall turn again to thee, and confess thy name, and pray, and make supplication unto thee in this house: 34Then hear thou in heaven, and forgive the sin of thy people Israel, and bring them again unto the land which thou gavest unto their fathers.

-35When heaven is shut up, and there is no rain, because they have sinned against thee; if they pray toward this place, and confess thy name, and turn from their sin, when thou afflictest them: 36Then hear thou in heaven, and forgive the sin of thy servants, and of thy people Israel, that thou teachest them the good way wherein they should walk, and give rain upon thy land, which thou hast given to thy people for an inheritance.
+35When heaven is shut up, and there is no rain, because they have sinned against thee; if they pray toward this place, and confess thy name, and turn from their sin, when thou afflictest them: 36Then hear thou in heaven, and forgive the sin of thy servants, and of thy people Israel, that thou teach them the good way wherein they should walk, and give rain upon thy land, which thou hast given to thy people for an inheritance.

-37If there be in the land famine, if there be pestilence, blasting, mildew, locust, or if there be caterpillers; if their enemies besiege them in the land of their cities; whatsoever plague, whatsoever sickness there be; 38What prayer and supplication soever be made by any man, or by all thy people Israel, which shall know every man the plague of his own heart, and spread forth his hands toward this house: 39Then hear thou in heaven thy dwelling place, and forgive, and do, and give to every man according to his ways, whose heart thou knowest; (for thou, even thou only, knowest the hearts of all the children of men;)
+37If there be in the land famine, if there be pestilence, blasting, mildew, locust, or if there be caterpiller; if their enemy besiege them in the land of their cities; whatsoever plague, whatsoever sickness there be; 38What prayer and supplication soever be made by any man, or by all thy people Israel, which shall know every man the plague of his own heart, and spread forth his hands toward this house: 39Then hear thou in heaven thy dwelling place, and forgive, and do, and give to every man according to his ways, whose heart thou knowest; (for thou, even thou only, knowest the hearts of all the children of men;)

-41Moreover concerning a stranger, that is not of thy people Israel, but cometh out of a far country for thy name's sake; 42(For they shall hear of thy great name, and of thy strong hand, and of thy stretched out arm;) when he shall come and pray toward this house; 43Hear thou in heaven thy dwelling place, and do according to all that the stranger calleth to thee for: that all people of the earth may know thy name, to fear thee, as do thy people Israel; and that they may know that this house, which I have built, is called by thy name.
+41Moreover concerning a stranger, that is not of thy people Israel, but cometh out of a far country for thy name’s sake; 42(For they shall hear of thy great name, and of thy strong hand, and of thy stretched out arm;) when he shall come and pray toward this house; 43Hear thou in heaven thy dwelling place, and do according to all that the stranger calleth to thee for: that all people of the earth may know thy name, to fear thee, as do thy people Israel; and that they may know that this house, which I have builded, is called by thy name.

 1 Kings 8:54-66The Blessing and the Feast

-54And it was so, that when Solomon had made an end of praying all this prayer and supplication unto the Lord, he arose from before the altar of the Lord, from kneeling on his knees with his hands spread up to heaven.
-55And he stood, and blessed all the congregation of Israel with a loud voice, saying, 56Blessed be the Lord, that hath given rest unto his people Israel, according to all that he promised: there hath not failed one word of all his good promise, which he promised by the hand of Moses his servant.
+54And it was so, that when Solomon had made an end of praying all this prayer and supplication unto the LORD, he arose from before the altar of the LORD, from kneeling on his knees with his hands spread up to heaven.
+55And he stood, and blessed all the congregation of Israel with a loud voice, saying, 56Blessed be the LORD, that hath given rest unto his people Israel, according to all that he promised: there hath not failed one word of all his good promise, which he promised by the hand of Moses his servant.

 Solomon's final words draw the blessing inward, to the hearts of the people.
 He asks God to "incline our hearts unto him" - to turn the people's affection toward God, to make them walk in His ways.
 The blessing is not only that God will be with them, but that they will be inclined to want His presence, to keep His commandments, to walk in His statutes.
 And he prays that "all the people of the earth may know that the Lord is God, and that there is none else."
-The dedication of the Temple becomes a witness to all nations.

 The feast lasts fourteen days - seven days for the dedication of the altar, and seven more days.
 The number fourteen is significant: seven is the number of completion, of rest.
 Fourteen is completion doubled.
-The celebration is not hurried.
-It is sustained, expansive, overflowing with joy.
+The celebration is sustained, expansive, overflowing with joy.
 And on the eighth day, a new beginning, Solomon sends the people away.
 They depart "joyful and glad of heart for all the goodness that the Lord had done for David his servant, and for Israel his people."
 The goodness is both past and present, personal and national.

 1 Kings 8 OverviewThe Temple Dedicated

-The dedication of the Temple marks the apex of Israel's glory under Solomon.
-The ark is brought up.
-The cloud fills the house.
-Solomon, the wisest king, stands before the people and speaks a theology of both transcendence and immanence: God dwells in thick darkness, so great that the heaven of heavens cannot contain Him.
-Yet He chooses to dwell in the Temple.
-He chooses to hear the prayers of the righteous and the repentant, the native-born and the stranger.
 And He asks for one thing: that the people walk before Him with all their hearts.
-The dedication is not the end of a story but the threshold of another story - the story of whether Israel will keep the covenant or break it, of whether the Temple will remain a place of God's presence or become a place of hollow ritual.
+The dedication is the threshold of another story - the story of whether Israel will keep the covenant or break it, of whether the Temple will remain a place of God's presence or become a place of hollow ritual.
 Solomon prays as if he already knows this story will unfold in heartbreak and exile.
 But he also prays with the confidence that even in exile, even in the darkest hour, God will hear the prayer of a repentant people and bring them home.